 “You’re constantly growing,” John, 59, says.
 “Even as you age.
 Or especially as you age.
 The trick is not to fight it and not to… pretend it isn’t happening.”

 “Fall in love,” Leonard, 73, says.
 “Fall in love.
-She might get on your nerves and boy… she might get on your nerves but she, or he, or whoever, I think you know what I’m saying, will be the thing that makes life worth living.
+She might get on your nerves… she might get on your nerves but she, or he, or whoever, I think you know what I’m saying, will be the thing that makes life worth living.
 That’s how you grow old with style.”

 “Good food, good movies, beautiful music, museums.
 Those things don’t change.”
 Blair, 60, says.
 “I won’t ever stop enjoying those things.
 The world will never stop giving you wonders and things to enjoy – if you let it.”